blackears/cyclopsLevelBuilder/doc/index.md

 ### Lock UVs

 Cyclops Level Builder uses triplanar mapping to provide UVs to materials.
 This means that if you move a block, the UVs will be updated to match where the block is in the world, which is generally what you want when building levels.
 However, sometimes you want the texture to remain fixed when you move a block.
-If Lock Uvs is checked, the UV layout will travel with the block instead of updating based on the world position of the block.
+If Lock UVs is checked, the UV layout will travel with the block instead of updating based on the world position of the block.

 ### Grid Snapping Size